americocunhajr/FraCTune/README.md

 ```

 ### License
-**FracTune** is released under the MIT license.
+**FraCTune** is released under the MIT license.
 See the LICENSE file for details.
 All new contributions must be made under the MIT license.

 <img src="logo/mit_license_red.png" width="10%">